christensenacademy/christensen-academy/modules/html-basics/challenges/zip-challenge.md

-#Zip Challenge
+#(UNFINISHED) Zip Challenge

 * **Challenge:** Zip your entire hard drive.
 Just kidding.
 That would be an aweful idea.
-Instead, your challenge is to download and unzip (extract) [this file] then complete the rest of the challenge as described below.
+Instead, your challenge is to download and unzip (extract) [this file]() then complete the rest of the challenge as described below.
 * **Estimated Time:** 30 minutes
 * **Purpose:** Understand the purpose of using zip files.